Juan Luis Vives: Early life

+Luis Vives was born in Valencia to a converso family which had converted from Judaism to Christianity, in the case of his mother's side of the family, several decades before the Alhambra Decree.

-While still in Spain, he attended the University of Valencia, where he was taught by Jerome Amiguetus and Daniel Siso.
-The school was dominated by scholasticism, with the dialectic and disputation playing a central role in the delivery of education.
+While still in Spain, he attended the University of Valencia (Estudi General), where he was taught by Jerome Amiguetus and Daniel Siso.
+Vives later recalled that the school was dominated by scholasticism, with the dialectic and disputation playing a central role in delivering of education:

 Even the youngest scholars are accustomed never to keep silence; they are always asserting vigorously whatever comes uppermost to their minds, lest they should seem to be giving up the dispute.
 Nor does one disputation, or even two a day prove sufficient, as for instance at dinner.
 They wrangle at breakfast; they wrangle after breakfast; they wrangle before supper and they wrangle after supper.
 At home they dispute, out of doors they dispute.
 They wrangle over their food, in the bath, in the sweating room, in the church, in the town, in the country, in public, in private.
 At all times they are wrangling.

+His mother, Blanquina, born 1473, was investigated by the Inquisition for the heresies of being a Marrano and a Judaizer in 1491.
+She admitted that as a girl of nine, her own mother had insisted following their conversion that their family continue to celebrate Yom Kippur.
+On displaying that she was able and willing to recite the Nicene Creed, she was acquitted.
+She died of the plague in 1508, when Vives was 15 years old; in 1509 he left Spain never to return.